Suspects in latest Jordan attack are homegrown militants

-AMMAN, Jordan (AP) — A Jordanian official says the suspected militants who killed five members of the security forces over the weekend are Jordanian citizens who support the Islamic State group’s ideology but have no proven links to it or other foreign extremist groups.
+AMMAN, Jordan (AP) — Suspected militants who killed five members of Jordan’s security forces over the weekend are Jordanian citizens who support the ideology of the Islamic State group, but don’t have proven links to foreign funding or foreign extremist organizations, officials said Monday.

-Government spokeswoman Jumana Ghuneimat said Monday that security forces found a “horrifying” amount of homemade explosives buried in the central Jordanian town of Salt, near the suspects’ hideout.
+The assailants had hoarded large quantities of explosives that were apparently intended for attacks on civilians in public places and on security installations.
+The explosives “were ready, on timer, and could be detonated immediately,” government spokeswoman Jumana Ghuneimat told reporters.

-The explosives were apparently intended for attacks on civilians in public places and on security installations.
+The weekend confrontations highlighted Jordan’s continued vulnerability, despite its security crackdown on suspected Islamic militants.
+Jordan is a key Western ally, and any sign of instability is viewed with concern, particularly by the U.S. and Israel.

-The recent chain of events began Friday when assailants detonated a bomb near a police patrol in the town of Fuheis, killing an officer.
-On Saturday, three suspected militants and four members of the security forces were killed during a raid on the cell’s Salt hideout.
+The chain of events in Jordan began Friday when assailants detonated a homemade bomb under a police car guarding a music festival in the predominantly Christian town of Fuheis, west of the capital, Amman.
+The blast killed a police officer.

 Most Read Nation & World Stories